1946 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Date PlatformPrice Grade

-Market activity remains consistent, with collectors actively seeking high-grade specimens.
+Market activity for the Philadelphia issue remains consistent, with collectors actively pursuing the scarce high-grade and Full Steps specimens.

 Market activity: 1946 No Mint Mark Nickel